GitauHarrison/notes/upload_files_to_database.md

 It is common to see applications that allow users to add and update their avatars.
 This, obviously, is not the only way users can upload images to an application.
 During this article, I will show you how you can allow users to upload images to their accounts.
 These images will be accessed by quering the database used by the application.

+You can browse the source code of the application discussed here on this [repository]().

 ## What We Will Do

 1. Create a simple application